 OSBA-Certified Specialist in Labor and Employment Law

-Jim began his law career more than thirty years ago when labor law – dealing with unions -- was in full bloom, and employment law was still emerging.
+Jim began his law career more than thirty-five years ago when labor law – dealing with unions -- was in full bloom, and employment law was still emerging.
 As a result, he has a depth and breadth of experience in labor law that many younger lawyers won’t have because of the decline in the unionized segment of the American workforce.